ZengineHQ/zn-frontend-config/README.md

 npm i @zenginehq/frontend-config --save
 ```

-It's crucial that this gets run inside the `src` directory alongside your plugin's other code, if not Maya won't build it properly.
+It's crucial that this gets run inside the `plugins/myplugin/src` directory alongside your plugin's other code, if not Maya won't build it properly.

 ## Updating